hpcleuven/VscDocumentation/source/globus/python_sdk.rst

 Acquiring longer authentication
 --------------

-In the workflow we have shown above, users need to log in to Globus every time they use the script/client in question to acquire a token.
+In the workflow we have shown so far, users need to log in to Globus every time they use the script/client in question to acquire a token.

 These tokens have a short lifespan, but should be enough for any process running shorter than a day.